-It is recognized that the effectiveness of non-destructive testing applications depends upon the capabilities of the personnel who are responsible for and perform NDT.
-SNT-TC-1A has been prepared by ASNT to establish guidelines for the qualification and certification of NDT personnel whose specific jobs require appropriate knowledge of the technical principles underlying the non-destructive tests they perform, witness, monitor or evaluate.
-Through course progression, the student will gain a general knowledge of how to apply NDT testing methods and develop a deeper understanding of how non-destructive testing impacts the world in which we live.
+It is recognized that the effectiveness of nondestructive testing application depends upon the capabilities of the personnel who are responsible for and perform NDT.
+The courses are in accordance with SNT-TC-1A that has been prepared by ASNT to establish guidelines for the qualification and certification of NDT personnel whose specific jobs require appropriate knowledge of the technical principles underlying the non-destructive tests they perform, witness, monitor or evaluate.
+Through course progression, the student gains a general knowledge of how to apply NDT testing methods and develops a deeper understanding of how non-destructive testing impacts the world in which we live.